perymimon/obsidian-inputs/docs/src/Introduction.md

 - Data changes within a markdown file, so it a futer proof to read the content on any other markdown reader.
 - The plugin should be easy to use and understand.
 - The syntax is designed to be straightforward, and easy to write and read
-  - for example: avoiding bidirectional closing parts like parentheses that make you play around with your keyboard.
+  - for example: avoiding bidirectional closing parts like parentheses that make you play around with your keyboard. and And it's nightmare with the multi language keyboard
 - No external libraries are used at this stage, keeping the average load time at around 40ms.

 # Capabilities of the Plugin

-for now the plugin can support creating `Text Input` with autocomplate `Radio Inputs` and `Button` components in the preview mode. the plugin can interact with the context of:
+for now the plugin can support creating `Text Input` `textarea` with autocomplate `Radio Inputs` and `Button` components in the preview mode. the plugin can interact with the context of:
 - File (create, modify content, remove, rename)
 - Header in a file (create, modify, remove, rename)